CAMmag logo

 The Elswick–Dunkley picture was taken in the post works ownership of Chris Welch who rode it in 1963 & 1964.
 Its last licence expired on 31st March 1965 under the ownership of Roger Keal of Barton, who reportedly disposed of it in a rubbish bin when the engine packed up!

 The old factory buildings still stand, chiefly occupied by Meldan petrochemical industrial fabricators.
-The 1911 assembly shop currently sees little use under M&M Picture Frame Mouldings Ltd, Coles Engineering occupy a small machining workshop at the site off Marsh Lane, while the Soutergate entrance is home to general engineers W M Codd, and Beck Hill Motors garage.
+The 1911 assembly shop currently sees little use under M&M Picture Frame Mouldings Ltd; Coles Engineering occupies a small machining workshop at the site off Marsh Lane, while the Soutergate entrance is home to general engineers W M Codd, and Beck Hill Motors garage.

 During research into production of the Lynx article quite a file of other unpublished research material was recorded into the archives of IceniCAM, including further references on the Elswick–Trojan, the Elswick–Dunkley, and photographs of all the Elswick–VAP prototypes at the MIRA test track and Barton Works.
 Copies of this material are available upon application to IceniCAM Information Service.